VCCE/VCC/docs/UserGuide.md

 bug fixes.
 Hopefully, it will cover a larger amount of information than Joseph's original document with more information on the operation of VCC.
-It is my goal to make VCC as easy to use as possible so that everyone can enjoy this package as much as I have, as I am an avid user of VCC as well as the "real" Color Computer 1, 2, & 3 hardware.
+It is my goal to make VCC as easy to use as possible so that everyone can enjoy this package as much as we have, as we are  avid user of VCC as well as the "real" Color Computer 1, 2, & 3 hardware.
-As new developments are made on VCC, I hope to expand this manual as needed.
+As new developments are made on VCC, we hope to expand this manual as needed.

 As one last note: VCC *will* *always* *be* in a BETA state and by no